NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-sources.md

   Specifies the amount of detail displayed in the output: `normal` (the default), `quiet`, or `detailed`.

 - **`-AllowInsecureConnections`**
   Allows HTTP connections for adding or updating packages.
 Note: This method is not secure.
+Available starting version 6.12.

 Also see [Environment variables](cli-ref-environment-variables.md)